FahimF/SQLiteDB/README.md

 SQLiteDB
 ========

 This is a simple and lightweight SQLite wrapper for Swift.
 It allows all basic SQLite functionality including being able to bind values to parameters in an SQL statement.
-The framework does require an initial SQLite databae to be included in your project - it does not create the database for you via code.
+The framework does require an initial SQLite database to be included in your project - it does not create the database for you via code.

 **Important:** If you are new to Swift or have not bothered to read up on the Swift documentation, please do not contact me about Swift functionality.
 I just don't have the time to answer your queries about Swift.
-Of course, if you're willing to pay for my time though, feel free to contact me :)
+On the other hand, if you're not looking for free advice but are willing to pay for my time, do feel free to contact me :)

 Adding to Your Project
 ---